-This blog is mainly about the Rules of Hockey and is written primarily for those who are already familiar with the FIH Rules Committee publication.
+This blog is mainly about the Rules of Hockey and is written primarily for those who are already familiar with the FIH Rules Committee publication – which all participants in a hockey match are obliged to know and abide by.
 It does not pretend to be the Rules of Hockey – which may be found here:-

 but offers suggestions that, hopefully, may improve the Rules and Guidance, and interpretation of them, and thereby the game for players, umpires and spectators.

 The author is Martin Conlon.
 A former player (Blackheath HC , Slough HC, Hounslow HC, Surbiton HC, Maidenhead HC, and Lusitanians) former umpire (Surrey Umpires Association), former hockey coach (Cuba to Junior World Cup and Pan American Games), retired but still alive and kicking.